(Semi) Auto Installer InstructionsΒΆ

 ./ntpAuto.sh

 3. At this point, the script will run and begin installing the needed software.
-This may take some time so feel free to do something else while everything installs, however please note you may be prompted to allow certain packages to install so stay close and check from time to time.
+This may take some time, however it will prompt to allow certain packages to install, so stay close and check from time to time.

-4. Once the installs are done, the configuration process will begin.
-This will require you to change a few config files.
-The first file will be the minnow-pps-gpio.c file.
-When this opens, scroll down slightly and change the “PPS_GPIO” pin number to the proper number for you board.
+4. Once the installations are complete, the configuration process will begin.
+This will require a few configuration file changes.
+The first file will be minnow-pps-gpio.c.
+When this opens, scroll down slightly and change the PPS_GPIO value to the proper GPIO pin number for the board.
 With the GPS lure this number is 340.

 5. Save and exit the file using [Ctrl] + [O], [ENTER], and [CTRL]+[X].

-6. The next file to edit will be the modules file.
-In this file simply scroll to the bottom and add “pps-gpio”
+6. The next file to edit will be the modules.
+In this file, scroll to the bottom and add pps-gpio.

 7. Save and exit again.
-The PPS settings will now be set up.
+The PPS settings are complete.

 8. The next file to open will be ntp.conf.
 In this file edit the lines at the bottom to match: